stevens34400/Nittany_Path/README.md

 <p align="center">
   <img width="800" height="500" src="https://github.com/stevens34400/nittany_path/blob/master/images/student_ta_homepage.PNG">
 </p>
+Home page for all Students and TAs in Nittany State University.

 ### Student Userinfo and Courses Page
 <p align="center">
   <img width="800" height="500" src="https://github.com/stevens34400/nittany_path/blob/master/images/student_courseinfo.PNG">
 </p>
+List of all courses student is taking and shows important information on student that database has stored.
+Note there is also an option for students to change their user password using the button at the bottom of page.

 ### TA Userinfo and Courses Page
 <p align="center">
   <img width="800" height="500" src="https://github.com/stevens34400/nittany_path/blob/master/images/ta_courseinfo.PNG">
 </p>
+Similar to a usual student user info and course page, but with an additional table holding courses student is a TA in.

 #### Get Assignment Grades
 <p align="center">